 4. Seal the bag or cover the dish with plastic wrap and marinate in the refrigerator for at least 4 hours, or preferably overnight.

-See also How to cook ravioli in the microwave
+See also How long to cook black beans in pressure cooker

 Marinating the venison backstrap allows the flavors to penetrate the meat, resulting in a more flavorful and tender dish.
 When ready to cook, remove the backstrap from the marinade and pat it dry with paper towels before proceeding with your preferred cooking method.